dogecoinisawesome-dot-com/DogecoinIsAwesome.com/app/static/docs/full-node-raspberry-pi.md

 1. Once cloning is done, run `sudo shutdown -h now` and remove the USB stick from the Argone One case.

-Power up the Argone One, Raspberry Pi OS should now boot from the internal disk.
+Power up the Argone One, the Raspberry Pi OS should now boot from the internal disk.